communitiesuk/funding-service-design-history/app/in-this-section.md

 ---
 layout: post
-title: APP9.
-Telling applicants what we'll ask them before each section so they can prepare.
+title: Telling applicants what we'll ask them before each section so they can prepare.
-description: ///DRAFTING/// We provided applicants with a list of what would be required of them for each section of the application so they could prepare their documentation in advance
+description: We provided applicants with a list of what would be required of them for each section of the application so they could prepare their documentation in advance
 date: 2023-10-11
 author: Charles Reynolds-Talbot
 tags: ['learn', 'pre-award']
+users: ['applicants']
 screenshots:
   items:
     - text: In this section example